 Although few courses in the humanities are formally taught, the department's aim is to incorporate issues on human values into the curriculum.
 Different viewpoints on medical culture, human values and their interrelationships are introduced to students through courses already being taught by other departments.

 Students have the opportunity to do self-instructed and selective humanitiesrelated study projects with approval through special consultations with the chairman.

-6568.
+6858.
 Medical Jurisprudence

 Legal aspects of medical practice, including medical-legal reports, requirements for court testimony, medical malpractice and organization of a medical practice.
-2 semester hours, second and fourth years, semesters 4 and 8.
+2 semester hours, fourth year, semester 8.